Google Family Link Review: Quick Expert Summary

 All in all, Google Family Link’s web filtering works OK, but only on Google Chrome, its web supervision isn’t user-friendly, and it’s incredibly limited compared to other parental control apps.

-Google Family Link lets you set up daily device usage limits and restricted times for your kids on Android and Chromebook.
-It starts as low as “no limit” and can be adjusted upwards in 1-minute increments to a maximum of 23 hours and 9 minutes.
-You can also decide to have a device “locked all day”.
+Once you initially create a time limit, Family Link allows you to change and adjust them in 1-minute increments to a maximum of 23 hours and 59 minutes.
+You can also choose a “No limit” for the day, or decide to have the device “locked all day”.
 Daily limits can be set individually for every day of the week.

 The Downtime tab allows you to select a time during which your child can’t use their device — so they don’t stay up all night playing on their phones or chatting with their friends.
 You can have different “Downtimes” for different days of the week, and you can apply the downtimes to “School nights (Sun-Thu)” in case you want to be more lenient on Friday or Saturday nights, for example.